Visualization of Skyrmion-Superconducting Vortex Pairs in a Chiral-Magnet-Superconductor Heterostructure

+For a Néel-type skyrmion, the average magnetization inside the skyrmion radius is opposite to that inside the skyrmion domain wall.
+Thus, the stray field of skyrmion with larger $\omega$ will be dominated by that inside the radius.
+On the contrary, for a skyrmion with smaller $\omega$, the stray field inside the radius will be blurred by that from the skyrmion domain wall.
+Therefore, the strength of the stray field in a skyrmion with larger $\omega$ is stronger than that in a skyrmion with smaller $\omega$.
+This is consistent with the numeric calculation results that superconducting vortices can only be induced by skyrmions with large $\omega$.
+Since $\omega$=$r_{\rm sk}/r_{\rm w}$, generally skyrmion with larger $r_{\rm sk}$ tends to have larger $\omega$.
+As a result, it is easier to induce a coaxial vortex for a skyrmion with a large radius.

-In summary, we have designed a kind of chiral magnet-superconductor heterostructure of \\ [CoFeB/Ir/Ta]$_7$/Nb where skyrmions can be stabilized at zero applied magnetic field.
+{\em Conclusion.---} We have designed a kind of chiral magnet-superconductor heterostructure of [Ta/Ir/CoFeB/MgO]$_7$/Nb where skyrmions can be stabilized at zero applied magnetic field.
 The formation of SVPs has been directly observed which is dependent on the direction of the applied magnetic field.
-The superconducting vortices locate at the center of the skyrmion at negative magnetic field, forming SVPs with enlarged radius.
+The superconducting vortices are located at the centers of the skyrmions under a negative magnetic field, forming SVPs with enlarged radii.
 While in a positive field, superconducting vortices are expelled away from the skyrmions.
-The SVPs can possibly host Majorana zero mode which can be a platform for topological computation.
-The possible braiding operation of the Majorana zero mode based on SVPs has been discussed.
-The extremely small field operations of manipulating the skyrmion state provides a practical routine for controllable manipulation of skyrmion by means of magnetic field.
+The extremely small field operations of manipulating the skyrmion state provide a practical routine for controllable manipulation of skyrmion by means of magnetic field.
+And the dissipationless superconducting current in this kind of heterostructure can provide a great advantage in spintronics devices based on current-driven skyrmion motion.